10 Ways To Automate Your Finances

 Set up payroll deductions to automatically go to your checking account.

-4. Use your 401k account tools to help you automate your finances
+4. Use investment account tools to help you automate your finances

 Retirement planning doesn't have to feel like a second job.
 Take advantage of your employer's retirement plan tools to help automate your retirement planning.